Oak is known for it’s strength, which reminds me of a line in a movie…

 Update, our Kelly is 7 weeks old, 5/5/14, look at the depth of color, I love it.

-You made this out of an old shipping pallet?
-Cool, I love it.
+Bud made this serving tray out of an old shipping pallet.
+Crazy huh?

-Let’s take a look at how you did it!
+Let’s take a look at how he did it!

 First, cut up an old shipping pallet….really?